Major EventsVisit Mankato

 Minnesota State University Mankato

 Mankato Marathon is the Midwest’s boldest race, showcasing a dynamic course and determined racers.
 This exceptional course features a vast countryside run and culminates in the beautiful Mankato river valley.
-There’s a race for every runner – a full marathon, relay, half marathon, 10K, 5K, KidsK and My Bold Walk.
+There’s a race for every runner – a full marathon, relay, half marathon, 10K, 5K, KidsK, Toddler Trot and Diaper Dash.
 A host of accompanying weekend activities abounds for your whole family.
 The Mankato Marathon is a USATF certified course, making it a Boston Marathon qualifier.

 Top Reasons to Attend Kiwanis Holiday Lights Go>